-There is no climate change policy.
+There is no Climate Change Policy.
 In the absence of any policy the following statement provides a high level approach to climate change management:

-Climate change adaptation and mitigation needs to be considered in all relevant policy, planning and decision-making.
-There will be a requirement for the reduction of greenhouse gas emissions, and reduction in carbon footprint where feasible.
+Climate Change adaptation and mitigation needs to be considered in all relevant policy, planning and decision-making.
+There will be a requirement for the reduction of greenhouse gas emissions and reduction in carbon footprint where feasible.

-Baseline data will also need to be collected to feed into the development of the climate change policy.
+Baseline data and regular weather monitoring data will also need to be collected to feed into the development of the climate change policy.